Ignia/Style-Guide/README.md

 ### Identifiers
 - Avoid arbitrary abbreviations in identifiers (e.g., variables, class names, etc.)
 - Only use abbreviations that are well-established and understood (e.g., ID, XML, HTML)
-- When abbreviations are used, they should be follow the casing standards (e.g., Html in PascalCase)
+- When abbreviations are used, they should follow the casing standards (e.g., Html in PascalCase)
 - Use consistent casing for identifiers of each type (e.g., all variables should be camelCase)

 ### Spacing